 Yes, you can place bets online in Michigan.
 On December 20, 2019, Governor Gretchen Whitmer signed two bills, which legalized online sports betting in the state.
+In-person betting began in March 2020 while online wagering took a bit longer to commence.
+As on January 2021, both mobile and in-person wagering is legal in Michigan.

 Yes, online sportsbooks are completely legit and safe.
 Unlike offshore sportsbooks, sports betting sites are regulated by the Michigan Gaming Control Board to ensure fair play.